Call for Danida Alumni Activity Grants 2021 round 2

 Sharing knowledge and transforming knowledge into action is essential for finding sustainable solutions to the global challenges facing us today.
 However, this does not happen by itself.
 It requires a concerted effort and change makers to transform knowledge into action.

-As a member of the Danida Alumni Network, you are part of a unique global network of skilful professionals trained by Danish institutions of higher and further education that have the common goal of contributing to sustainable global development.
+As a member of the Danida Alumni Network, you are part of a unique global network of skilled professionals trained by Danish institutions of higher and further education that have the common goal of contributing to sustainable global development.
 Together with your fellow alumni, you have the skills and knowledge that can bring about change and make a positive impact in your communities and/or professional fields of expertise.

 - Promoting knowledge sharing, networking, and collaboration within or across sectors/disciplines